clear-code/BrowserSelectorMirror/README.md

 ### `ZonePatterns`

 Use this option to map browsers to security zones in Internet Explorer.
-The configuration syntax is the same as URLPatterns and HostNamePatterns.
+The configuration syntax is the same as `URLPatterns` and `HostNamePatterns`.

 e.g.)